 - Patients have a private room if one is available.
 If a private room is not available, 2 people with VRE may share a room.

 - Staff and visitors should wear a gown and gloves to enter the isolation room.

-- Before leaving the room, all patients, staff, and visitors must wash their hands with soap and water or waterless hand cleaner.
+- Before entering and leaving the room, all patients, staff, and visitors should wash their hands with soap and water or waterless hand cleaner.